elpatron68/AmznLinkShortener/README.md

 ## Usage

 Start the app, copy a link from an Amazon product page, and paste it to *AmznLinkShortener* and hit `RETURN` or click the button:

 ![Animated GIF showing usage](usage.gif)

 The shortened link will automatically be pasted to the clipboard and will overwrite the former content.
 Use it by pasting it wherever you like.

 If the checkbox *Monitor clipboard* is activated, the app will monitor the clipboard in the background, shorten any Amazon link it finds and paste the shortened link back to the clipboard.

+## Technical Information

+*AmznLinkShortener* searches the clipboard text for two regular expressions.
+If the clipboard contains `https\:\/\/[a-z]+\.amazon\.[a-z]{2,3}` and a unique product identification string (matching `B[A-Z0-9]{9}`), it will construct the short URL from `https://` plus the host name from the original URL (`amazon.com`, `amazon.uk`, ...) plus `/dp/` plus the product identification from the second *RegEx*.

 ## License